rachelmoonstar/Auto-eD/paper.md

 # Learning Objectives
 Upon completion of this unit, students should be able to:

-- Explain why automatic differentiation is a valuable computational tool;
+i.
+Explain why automatic differentiation is a valuable computational tool;
-- Decompose a function into a series of elementary operations and write out the associated graph structure;
+ii.
+Decompose a function into a series of elementary operations and write out the associated graph structure;
-- Perform automatic differentiation for functions of single and multiple variables in the forward and reverse mode;
+iii.
+Perform automatic differentiation for functions of single and multiple variables in the forward and reverse mode;
-- Start thinking about how to implement the forward mode of automatic differentiation in software.
+iv.
+Start thinking about how to implement the forward mode of automatic differentiation in software.

 # Acknowledgements